Florida could end unanimous jury requirement for executions - The Boston Globe

 “The looks on the faces of the victims’ families were heartbreaking.
 In my view, the case raises a number of issues related to Florida’s laws regarding sentencing in capital felonies, and I understand that many Floridians feel that justice was denied,” she said in a statement.

-A database on the website of the anti-execution Death Penalty Information Center shows 1,558 people have been executed since the death penalty was reinstated in the mid-1970s, including 99 in Florida.
-National support for capital punishment has fallen in recent decades, with most polls finding between 50% and 60% of people now back the death penalty.
+A database on the website of the antiexecution Death Penalty Information Center shows 1,558 people have been executed since the death penalty was reinstated in the mid-1970s, including 99 in Florida.
+National support for capital punishment has fallen in recent decades, with most polls finding between 50 percent and 60 percent of people now back the death penalty.

-President Joe Biden campaigned on a pledge to work toward abolishing the death penalty but has not taken major action to end the practice.
-The U.S. Justice Department still presses for the death penalty in certain cases but has a moratorium in place, making federal executions unlikely.
+President Biden campaigned on a pledge to work toward abolishing the death penalty but has not taken major action to end the practice.
+The US Justice Department still presses for the death penalty in certain cases but has a moratorium in place, making federal executions unlikely.